beemdevelopment/Aegis/FAQ.md

 ### How can I back up my Aegis vault to the cloud automatically?

-Aegis can only automatically back up to the cloud of the app of your cloud provider is installed on your device and fully participates in the Android Storage Access Framework.
+Aegis can only automatically back up to the cloud if the app of your cloud provider is installed on your device and fully participates in the Android Storage Access Framework.
 Aegis doesn't have access to the internet and we don't have plans to change this, so adding support for specific cloud providers in the